DavidPratten/jetisu/docs/first_implementation.md

 |-----------|-------------------|----------------|
 | **220**   | 200               | 20             |

-The Jetisu Toolkit's implementation of this relation is [here](..\Australian_GST.ipynb).
+The Jetisu Toolkit's implementation of this relation is [here](../Australian_GST.ipynb).

-## Seeking earlier examples
+## Have you seen this before?
-Please raise an issue if you can point to an earlier implementation of
+Please raise an issue if you can point to a prior implementation of
 - computed,
 - algorithmic, or
 - intensionally defined